OX Runtime Sensor

 ## Step 3: Connect to OX Runtime Sensor

-> **Note:** Before connecting, a DevOps team member must ensure that the CronJob is running in your environment.
+> **Note:** Before connecting, make sure the sensor is running in your environment.

 1. In the OX platform, go to the **Connectors** page.